blynnerup/getting_rusty/README.md

 $ cargo new hello
 - Creates a new Rust project called 'hello'
 - Creates the Cargo.toml file which is the configuration file
-- Creates a sub directory called src which contains the main.rs file which is the main file for running the project.
+- Creates a subdirectory called src which contains the main.rs file which is the main file for running the project.
 - The file contains a single function that prints 'hello world!'

 In order to run it call the following in the project directory: